ronikb/forGitLearn/README.md

 # forGitLearn
-this is for a test repository
+this is for a test repository.